PHI-base/canto-docs/docs/genotypes.md

 Metagenotypes are created by combining genotypes: a pathogen genotype and a host genotype are selected, then combined to form a new metagenotype.
 In Canto, you can create metagenotypes by following the Metagenotype Management link on the curation summary page or the Genotype Management page.

-To curate a pathogen-host interaction (including gene-for-gene interactions), you should first create a _control metagenotype_, which contains the control genotypes for the pathogen and the host.
-The control genotypes will usually, but not always, contain wild-type alleles of the genes of interest.
-After the control metagenotype is created, you should create another metagenotype that describes mutant alleles within either the pathogen genotype, host genotype, or both genotypes simultaneously (the experimental metagenotype can be linked to the control metagenotype by way of an annotation extension, which is described in [Curating phenotypes](phipo_annotation#annotation_extensions)).

 ![](images/genotype_nav_links.png "")

 Since every metagenotype requires a pathogen and host genotype, you cannot access the Metagenotype Management page until you have created at least one pathogen genotype (the wild-type host genotypes are always available by default).